Aziz-Ibrahim/infocrumbs/README.md

 ## Testing: A Commitment to Quality

 InfoCrumbs boasts a comprehensive test suite covering models, forms, views, and critical business logic.
 This rigorous approach ensures code reliability, prevents regressions, and validates expected system behavior across various user scenarios and subscription states.
-Our iterative development process, including tackling complex issues like multi-hop redirects and dynamic form validation, has significantly strengthened the application's stability.
+Our iterative development process, including tackling complex issues like multi-hop redirects, dynamic form validation, and email sending, has significantly strengthened the application's stability.

 For detailed instructions on running the test suite and reviewing coverage, please consult the dedicated [TESTING.md](docs/TESTING.md) document.